freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ---
 ## Problem Explanation

-This summarizes what need to be done without just restating the challenge description and/or instructions.
-This is an optional section
+This summarizes what needs to be done without simply restating the challenge description and/or instructions.
+This is an optional section.

 #### Relevant Links
 - [Link Text](link_url_goes_here)